 But there's a tie-in to crime prevention, you know.
 Flood-prone areas create just enough disorder that only chaotic people or the desperately poor usually want to live there.

 And when the flooding has come and gone, looting begins.
+The same thing applies to areas beset by wildfires or hurricanes.
 Sometimes the looters are simply desperate people seizing an opportunity, but shortly people of less than pro-social motivation come in and help themselves to whatever they find.

 To the victims, though, it adds insult to injury, don't you think?